OZI-Project/docs/api/spec.rst

 Source
 ------

-The following contains the requirements for the source code structure and format of an OZI project.
+The following contains the specification for the source code structure and format of an OZI project.

 .. index:: triple: specification; source; format